 Breastfeeding: Tell your healthcare professional if you are breastfeeding or plan to breastfeed.
-PAXLOVID can pass into your breastmilk.
-Your healthcare professional will tell you if you can breastfeed your baby while taking PAXLOVID.
+PAXLOVID can pass into your breastmilk and harm your baby.
+You must not breastfeed your baby while you are taking PAXLOVID and for 48 hours after you stop taking it.